Last revision: June 27th, 2021

 During an active Court case, players are expected to follow the Court Policies at all times.
 Court Policies are enforced by Court Officials and players are expected to listen to and follow Court Official’s instructions.
 Players who fail to follow Court rules are subject to Court Strikes outlined in their respective Policies.
 Should a player behave in a way that violates global server rules or disrupt the server, they will be subject to Staff disciplinary actions.

 Players who participate in an active case are encouraged to vote objectively on the case outcome.
 Those who wish to abstain should refrain from voting.
 The Judge may request an explanation for any vote.
-The intention behind this action is to make sure Court has all relevant information pertaining to the case.
+The intention behind this action is to make sure that Court has all relevant information pertaining to the case.
 If a Judge appears to be abusing this privilege, players may report the behavior as outlined in the Reporting Court Behavior section of the Constitution.

 Any player who is asked to explain their submitted vote is required to respond to the question, whether it be in public or private.
 If a player appears to be abusing the voting system for personal or spiteful reasons they may be subject to the Court’s Strike System as outlined below.